Best Practices for Hard Seltzer Fermentation

 DOES PH DURING FERMENTATION MATTER?

 Sudden drops in pH during fermentation have been known to cause yeast stress and could be an issue depending on many factors (nutrition regimen, water chemistry, etc.).
-In trials with our recommended products, we found fermentation is unaffected by decreases in pH.
+In trials with our recommended products, we found decreases in pH did not negatively affect fermentation.
 If you are experiencing fermentation difficulties following other protocols, pH may be an issue and using a buffer such as potassium bicarbonate may be useful.

 Given the numerous variables that exist for a producer, we strongly suggest using the recommendations outlined in this guide as a starting point and running trials to optimize your protocols.
 These guidelines and dosage recommendations are based on data from numerous lab trials, academic trials, commercial trials, and feedback from customers.
 We believe these recommendations provide the best chance for success given the variety of fermentation goals and production constraints that exist for hard seltzer producers.
 Refer to the Hard Seltzer/Low Nutrient Fermentation Quick Guide for additional information and protocols.